particle-iot/docs/src/content/tutorials/device-cloud/ota-updates.md

 The default behavior is for updates to occur when a device establishes a session with the cloud.
 This occurs a few seconds after the cloud connection is established.
 The rules for OTA availability apply to these updates as well as immediate updates.

-Prior to Device OS 1.2.0, for Electron, E Series, and Gen 3 (Argon, Boron, and Xenon) updates occurred only after a full session authentication.
+Previously, for Electron, E Series, and Gen 3 (Argon, Boron, and Xenon) updates occurred only after a full session authentication.
 This could occur as infrequently as every 10 days, or when manually forced from the cloud or device side.
 Also, the update check occurred tens of seconds after the connection was established.
-Starting with Device OS 1.2.0, updates are also checked on session resume, which occurs much more often, including after waking from sleep mode, and occurs much more quickly, making it possible for battery-powered devices to go to sleep much more quickly if an update is not required.
+Now updates are also checked on session resume, which occurs much more often, including after waking from sleep mode, and occurs much more quickly, making it possible for battery-powered devices to go to sleep much more quickly if an update is not required.

 {{!-- TODO: Add this section back when I can take screenshots ### OTA availability in the Console --}}

 ### Disabling OTA updates

-[System.disableUpdates()](/reference/device-os/firmware/#system-disableupdates-) can be added in application firmware to disable OTA updates for an individual device.
+[`System.disableUpdates()`](/reference/device-os/firmware/#system-disableupdates-) can be added in application firmware to disable OTA updates for an individual device.
 This is done to prevent OTA attempts from the Device Cloud when the device is not available for an update.